 — Veronica De La Rosa, Industrial Designer at FATHOM oakland|seattle

-Chando is an internal product development project at FATHOM sparked by its capacity to create in-house SLS parts — designing and creating a functional chandelier.
+Chando is an internal product development project at FATHOM sparked by its capacity to create in-house SLS parts — designing and creating a functional 3D printed chandelier.
 This unique project showcases the team’s creativity and functional prototyping capabilities.

 FATHOM’s industrial designers created CAD models in Rhino software, specifically using surfacing texturing tools to achieve desired results.
 Complex geometries were used to create experiential lighting effects and structural stability in the dish’s form.